 Picture it - what if your presents were purchased and wrapped way ahead of time (by a person who doesn't exist because no one is that organised) and you decided to open them early.
 You’d still have some cool stuff on Christmas day - you’d have the decorations, and the food - but let’s not kid ourselves here - it would be totally depressing to wake up and have no gifts to unwrap.
 Opening and exchanging gifts with each other is what SETS CHRISTMAS APART from any other day of the year!
 In fact, the whole day STARTS with presents - it’s the first thing you do right?!
-It motivates you (or maybe just me and all the other 3 year olds) to get up at 5am in anticipation and excitement!
+It motivates you (or maybe just me and all the other 5 year olds) to get up at 5am in anticipation and excitement.

 Gifts are what make Christmas special.
 You take out the presents … you take out the fun!
 So why am I talking about Christmas when I promised to write about sex?
 Sorry I’ll get to the point:

 Perhaps if we esteemed it this way, we would be more motivated about “not opening our gifts before Christmas”.
 I know a lot of us have heard this phrase before and it can get a little old ...
 I can feel you rolling your eyes…but let me unwrap it for you (pun intended.
 Had to do it. #sorrynotsorry)

 There’s so many great elements to marriage - the companionship, the support, the fact that you get to have sleepovers with your bestie every night - but let me tell you as a married person that the BEST part about marriage is THAT GIFT!
 The gift that sets it apart from every other relationship I have - the gift of sex!